balena-os/balena-supervisor/README.md

 	"apiEndpoint": "https://api.resinstaging.io", /* Endpoint for the resin.io API */
-	"deltaEndpoint": "https://delta.resinstaging.io", /* Endpoint for the delta server to download Docker binary diffs */ "vpnEndpoint": "vpn.resinstaging.io", /* Endpoint for the resin.io VPN server */ "pubnubSubscribeKey": "sub-c-aaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa", /* Subscribe key for Pubnub for logs */ "pubnubPublishKey": "pub-c-aaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa", /* Publish key for Pubnub for logs */ "listenPort": 48484, /* Listen port for the supervisor API */ "mixpanelToken": "aaaaaaaaaaaaaaaaaaaaaaaaaa", /* Mixpanel token to report events */ }
+	"deltaEndpoint": "https://delta.resinstaging.io", /* Endpoint for the delta server to download Docker binary diffs */ "vpnEndpoint": "vpn.resinstaging.io", /* Endpoint for the resin.io VPN server */ "listenPort": 48484, /* Listen port for the supervisor API */ "mixpanelToken": "aaaaaaaaaaaaaaaaaaaaaaaaaa", /* Mixpanel token to report events */ }